Search results for "renal damage"

 2018

-The introduction in last years of advanced techniques of optical coherence tomography (OCT) has greatly increased our understanding of the choroid, that is the most important vascular layer of the eye.
-Our study was aimed to assess choroidal thickness by using Swept-Source OCT (SS-OCT) in essential hypertensive patients (EHs) with and without subclinical renal damage (SRD).
-We enrolled 100 EHs of which 65 without kidney damage and 35 with SRD.
-In all the participants SS-OCT and a routine biochemical workup were performed.
-Glomerular filtration rate (GFR) was estimated by the CKD-EPI equation (eGFR).
-SRD was defined, by the presence of microalbuminuria or eGFR between 30 and 60 mL/min/1.73 m…
+The introduction in the past few years of advanced optical coherence tomography (OCT) techniques has greatly increased our understanding of the choroid, which is the most important vascular layer of the eye.
+Our study aimed to assess choroidal thickness by using swept-source OCT (SS-OCT) in essential hypertensive patients (EHs) with and without early-stage chronic kidney disease (CKD).
+We enrolled 100 EHs, of whom 65 were without kidney damage, and 35 had stage 1-3 CKD.
+In all of the participants, SS-OCT and a routine biochemical workup were performed.
+Glomerular filtration rate (GFR) was estimated by the CKD Epidemiology Collaboration equation (eGFR).
+CKD was defined in agreement with the …

 [PP.07.19] ASSOCIATION OF MAXIMUM SPEED OF BLOOD PRESSURE RISE DURING 24-H ABPM WITH SUBCLINICAL RENAL DAMAGE IN ESSENTIAL HYPERTENSION